What Is Tinnitus?

-Tinnitus is the feeling of a constant rushing, ringing, or buzzing in your ears.
-It could be loud enough to affect your everyday activities or only be mildly annoying.
+Tinnitus is the perception of a constant ringing, rushing, or buzzing in your ears.
+It can be loud enough to affect your everyday activities or only be mildly annoying.

 Hearing Aids